Abdullah-Saeed-BB/job-research-backend/README.md

 			<td>/api/application/:job_id/filter?sensitive=&isCancel=</td>
 			<td>PUT</td>
 			<td>✔️</td>
-			<td>To filter all the application of the job post, and may cancel it</td>
+			<td>To filter all the applications of the job post, and may cancel it</td>
 		</tr>
 		<tr>
 			<th colspan="4">NOTIFICATION</th>